johannesblhansen/learning/javacode/frontend/show-notifications-frontend/README.md

 ### Display Notification Project
 Project building a hello world'ish tutorials together.
 The project collects inputs from different input sources (REST api, STOMP client message, kafka topic and gRPC (to come)) puts them on websocket STOMP topic.

-There is a very basic front end that uses a websocket to show messages in real time.
+There is a very basic frontend that uses a websocket to show messages in real time.
+The frontend can be found on localhost:7000

 #### Spring events
 https://www.baeldung.com/spring-events